Categorical imperative: Suicide

 In the Groundwork of the Metaphysics of Morals, Kant applies his categorical imperative to the issue of suicide motivated by a sickness of life:A man reduced to despair by a series of misfortunes feels sick of life, but is still so far in possession of his reason that he can ask himself whether taking his own life would not be contrary to his duty to himself.
 Now he asks whether the maxim of his action could become a universal law of nature.
 But his maxim is this: from self-love I make as my principle to shorten my life when its continued duration threatens more evil than it promises satisfaction.
 There only remains the question as to whether this principle of self-love can become a universal law of nature.
-One sees at once that a contradiction in a system of nature whose law would destroy life by means of the very same feeling that acts so as to stimulate the furtherance of life, and hence there could be no existence as a system of nature.
+One sees at once a contradiction in a system of nature whose law would destroy life by means of the very same feeling that acts so as to stimulate the furtherance of life, and hence there could be no existence as a system of nature.
 Therefore, such a maxim cannot possibly hold as a universal law of nature and is, consequently, wholly opposed to the supreme principle of all duty.How the Categorical Imperative would apply to suicide from other motivations is unclear.

 Laziness

-Kant also applies the categorical imperative in the Groundwork of the Metaphysic of Morals on the subject of "failing to cultivate one's talents."
+Kant also applies the categorical imperative in the Groundwork of the Metaphysics of Morals on the subject of "failing to cultivate one's talents."
 He proposes a man who if he cultivated his talents could bring many goods, but he has everything he wants and would prefer to enjoy the pleasures of life instead.
 The man asks himself how the universality of such a thing works.
 While Kant agrees that a society could subsist if everyone did nothing, he notes that the man would have no pleasures to enjoy, for if everyone let their talents go to waste, there would be no one to create luxuries that created this theoretical situation in the first place.
 Not only that, but cultivating one's talents is a duty to oneself.
 Thus, it is not willed to make laziness universal, and a rational being has imperfect duty to cultivate its talents.
 Kant concludes in the Groundwork: